FleetFox1/task-tracker/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
+# Task Tracker: Modular Project Playground

+## Vision
+A productivity app that lets you track, organize, and optimize all your projects like building with LEGO bricks.
+Stack, merge, and arrange projects and tasks visually.
+AI-generated roadmaps and Google Calendar integration help you work smarter, not harder.

+## Features
+- **Project Tracking:** Create, edit, and organize multiple projects.
+Each project has a progress bar and task list.
+- **AI Roadmaps:** Automatically generate step-by-step roadmaps for each project using AI.
+- **Project Merging:** Combine projects, merging their tasks and progress.
+- **Google Calendar Sync:** Connect your calendar to schedule optimized work sessions for each project.
+- **Modular UI:** Drag, stack, and arrange projects and tasks like LEGO bricks.
+Flexible, visual organization.

+## Tech Stack & Best Practices
+- **Angular 17+** (standalone components, signals, computed, inject)
+- **TypeScript** (strict types, type inference, no any)
+- **State Management:** Signals for local/component state, computed for derived state
+- **Reactive Forms** for all user input
+- **Change Detection:** OnPush for all components
+- **Native Control Flow:** @if, @for, @switch in templates
+- **Services:** Single responsibility, providedIn: 'root', inject() for DI
+- **AI Integration:** Service/API for roadmap generation
+- **Google Calendar Integration:** OAuth, scheduling logic

+### Resume & Learning Highlights
+- **PostgreSQL + Auth0:** Powerful, industry-standard combo for full-stack apps.
+Shows expertise in relational data and secure authentication.
+- **Supabase:** Modern, open-source, trending.
+Demonstrates cloud database and real-time skills.

+## Getting Started
+1. Clone the repo
+2. Install dependencies: `npm install`
+3. Run the app: `npm start`

+## Roadmap
+- [ ] Project CRUD
+- [ ] Progress bar component
+- [ ] AI roadmap service
+- [ ] Project merge feature
+- [ ] Google Calendar sync
+- [ ] Modular drag-and-drop UI

+---

+Ready to build brick by brick!